 They can recognise: Yes No

 play with others play on their own ✓

-play on their own $\checkmark$
+play on their own V

-If you want to tell us why you have ticked the boxes, how their needs vary or anything else you think we should know, use the box below.
-They sit and play on their own ignoring other children around them.
+They sit and play on their own ignoring o other children around them.
 They don't recognise any other children there.
-If another child wants to play with the toy they have, they'll hold on to it as if their life depended on it.
+If an nother child wants to play with the toy they have, they'll hold on to it as if their life d epended on it.
 They won't share it or let the other child have it.
-They don't understand when another child wants to play with them.
-Here are a few examples of other things you may want to tell us.
-It's not a full list and doesn't cover everything.
-They may: • have difficulty keeping friends due to the way they behave • interact well with adults but have difficulty with children of their age • be easily distracted and have difficulty concentrating on things • be fidgety and talk excessively • interrupt and not be able to wait their turn • only be able to play with much younger children This is about the help needed at school or nursery.
-It can be encouragement, prompting or physical help.
-For example If they need help to communicate and need extra help with learning, you would answer like this: They need encouragement, prompting or physical help to: Yes No communicate What extra help do they need with learning?
-They spend 2 days a week in the school's special unit where they get one-to-one help.
-The school also provide exercises for them to do at home.
-If you want to tell us why you have ticked the boxes, how their needs vary or anything else you think we should know, use the box below.
-They can hear what is being said but don't always understand it.
-They need to be given time to process what is said and sometimes need things to be repeated or explained in a simpler way before they understand.
+They don't understar nd when another child wants to play with them. e are a few examples of other things you u may want to tell us not a full list and doesn't cover everythi - ove difficulty keeping friends due to the wo seract well with adults but have difficulty of easily distracted and have difficulty cond fidgety and talk excessively serrupt and not be able to wait their turn aly be able to play with much younger chil with children of their age centrating on things is about the help needed at school or nur rsery.
+It can be encouragement, prompting or example ley need help to communicate and need e this: extra help with learning, you would answer They need encouragement, prompting o r physical halp to: rney need encouragement, prompting o r physical nelp to.
+Yes No communicate Yes No communicate Yes No ✓ ing? communicate Vhat extra help do they need with learni ing? 's special unit where they get What extra help do they need with learni They spend 2 days a week in the school Yes No ✓ ing? 's special unit where they get What extra help do they need with learning They spend 2 days a week in the school one-to-one help.
+The school also provide the school also provide the school was a week in the school also provide the school also provide the school was a school also provide the school was a school also provide the school was a school ing? 's special unit where they get e exercises for them to do at home. d the boxes, how their needs vary or anything What extra help do they need with learning They spend 2 days a week in the school one-to-one help.
+The school also provide the school also provide the school was a week in the school also provide the school also provide the school was a school also provide the school was a school also provide the school was a school ing? 's special unit where they get e exercises for them to do at home. d the boxes, how their needs vary or anything What extra help do they need with learni They spend 2 days a week in the school one-to-one help.
+The school also provide ing? 's special unit where they get e exercises for them to do at home. d the boxes, how their needs vary or anything